Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Dual Canadian/American JD Program

-The Common Law Section offers a combined Canadian/American JD program in conjunction with our partner institution in the United States.
+The Common Law Section offers a combined Canadian/American JD program in conjunction with our partner institution in the United States, the Washington College of Law at American University.
 The Dual JD program is a 4-year program, where the first 2 years of study take place in Ottawa, and the final 2 years of study take place with our partner institution in the United States.

-Students interested in the Dual JD program apply to our regular JD program in French or English and have the opportunity to make an application to our American partner school during their second year of study in the JD program.
+Students interested in the Dual JD program apply to our regular JD program in French or English and can apply to our American partner school during their second year of study in the JD program.

 Studying Common Law and Civil Law – Concurrently or Consecutively